KongoCat/CDCCA/README.md

-# 📡 Cloud-Edge Collaborative Inference with LLaMA Accessory
+# 📡 Cloud-Device Collaborative Learning for Multimodal Large Language Models

 This repository provides a complete tutorial and implementation for **cloud-edge collaborative large model inference**, based on [LLaMA-Accessory](https://github.com/Alpha-VLLM/LLaMA2-Accessory), with support for token-level uncertainty-driven transmission and  knowledge update between edge (7B) and cloud (13B) models.